ashishorkalra/automatic-goggles-public/COMPLETE_GUIDE.md

-# Transtype Package - Complete Implementation Guide
+# Automatic Goggles Package - Complete Implementation Guide

 ## Package Overview

-**Transtype** is a Python package for extracting structured fields from call transcripts with confidence scores, similar to RetellAI's post-call processing functionality.
+**Automatic Goggles** is a Python package for extracting structured fields from call transcripts with confidence scores.
 It uses DSPy with OpenAI's GPT models and log probabilities to provide confidence estimates.

 ## ✅ Package Structure (Complete)